Welcome to Online Learning

 Classes Anytime, Anywhere

-Online courses are delivered through WebStudy, a course management system that allows students 24/7 access to classes and technical support.
-These courses offer students the opportunity to learn within the dynamic online environment that is becoming more accepted.
+Since 1998, Delaware County Community College has offered the flexibility and convenience of online and hybrid learning courses.
+Choose from more than 150 online and 30 hybrid learning courses offered throughout the academic year.
+Online courses are delivered through Canvas, a learning management system that allows students 24/7 access to coursework and technical support.
+Online courses offer students the opportunity to learn within the convenient and dynamic online environment while managing other aspects of their busy lives.
 Students can enjoy a high level of collaboration, within a content rich learning environment, that offers a robust individual and group learning experience.

-Online courses offered by Delaware County Community College adhere to the same policies, procedures and rigorous academic standards as campus-based courses and require students to dedicate consistent study times to each course.
-Online courses can assist students who are looking to accelerate their degree completion time, learn new skills, seek a promotion, or a new job all while managing their critical life responsibilities.
+Online courses offered by Delaware County Community College adhere to the same policies, procedures and rigorous academic standards as campus-based courses and require students to dedicate consistent amounts of study time to each course.
+Online courses can assist students who are looking to accelerate their degree completion time, learn new skills, seek a promotion, or a new job, all while managing their critical life responsibilities.

-Successful online/blended learning students are typically self-motivated, active participants who are able to manage their study environments closely.
-Students need to remember that all online and blended learning courses have due dates for assignments, forums, quizzes and exams, so you must adjust your study habits and preparation time to meet these deadlines.
+Successful online/hybrid learning students are typically self-motivated, active participants who are able to manage their study environments closely.
+Students need to remember that all online and hybrid learning courses have due dates for assignments, discussions, quizzes and exams, so you must adjust your study habits and preparation time to meet these deadlines.